anyone-can-cook/educ152/educ152_outline.md

       - do in groups of 3 (groups can decide on specific resarch question)
     - Doing stuff in R
       - introduce relevant programming concepts
-1. Rubin's causal model and why experiments work
+1. Introduction to causal inference: Rubin's Causal Model and why experiments work
+    - [*Note: I do causal inference in week 2 because learning these concepts early helps students develop better research questions for their final projects*]
-    - counterfacturals
+    - counterfacturals and Rubin's Causal Model
     - cross sectional vs. longitudinal research designs
     - random assignment experiments as creating comparison group that represents the counterfactual
     - causal inference in the absence of experiments